Lead magnets are one of the best ways to turn visitors into leads.

 It’s easy to assume that your lead gen campaigns are performing well if your lead magnet is converting visitors to leads at a healthy rate, and your ads are showing a low CPL.

-But what’s the point in having all these leads if none of them convert into customers?
+But what’s the point of having all these leads if none of them convert into customers?

 A lead magnet is your first opportunity to convince a lead to further their relationship with you.
 This means creating something of real quality and use.